fallemand/utils/youtube-embed/readme.md

 ### Example 2
 ##### Description
-Asyc way of loading the video
+Asyc way of loading the video iframe using the [YoutubeAPI]

 ##### Pros
   - Will autoplay in all devices